Free energies and fluctuations for the Unitary Brownian Motion

 \section{Planar Yang-Mills measure}

-We shall see in this section that representing words as loops in the plane allows to define and study the previous models in one same framework.
-In the next section, we shall then give analog of Schwinger-Dyson's equations.
+We shall see in this section how the results of the previous one apply in the framework of the planar Yang-Mills measure.
+We first recall a construction and some properties of the planar Yang-Mills mesure following \cite{Champsmarkoholo,MF} and from subsection \ref{Asympto Wilson loop} on, explain our results.
+In the next section, we will then give analogues of Schwinger-Dyson's equations.